Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

 In this blog we will take a closer look into the first topic, Scope 3.

-The Treasury anticipates that initial Scope 3 disclosures would be based on available information and represent estimates.
+The AASB anticipates that initial Scope 3 disclosures would be based on available information and represent estimates.
 As companies become more adept at estimating Scope 3 emissions and data quality improves, the quality of disclosures is expected to increase.
-Furthermore, the Treasury mentions that Scope 3 disclosures can pertain to any one-year period preceding the current reporting period.
+Furthermore, the AASB mentions that Scope 3 disclosures can pertain to any one-year period preceding the current reporting period.
 This acknowledges that, particularly concerning financed emissions, reporting entities might rely on emissions data from other entities.

 When do you have to start disclosing Scope 3 emissions?